deanrad/rxfx-devto/markdown_files/how-an-interview-convinced-me-to-use-an-event-bus-for-rxjs-in-react-396l.md

 Edit: Here is [part 2](https://dev.to/deanius/excellent-effect-management-in-react-with-and-rxjs-35cn) of this series.

-Note: Some images refer to the library's old name "Omnibus-RxJS" and have not been updated to 𝗥𝘅𝑓𝑥.
+Note: Some images refer to the library's old name "Omnibus-RxJS" and have not been updated to RxFx.

 ## An Interview Like No Other